aws-samples/amazon-dynamodb-labs/content/design-patterns/ex8streams/Step6.en.md

 title = "Step 6 - Populate the logfile table and verify replication to logfile_replica" date = 2019-12-02T12:34:07-08:00
 weight = 6
-#TODO make the issues link and all that a variable.
 +++